Effect-TS/schema/docs/modules/Schema.ts.md

 Verifies that a string contains no leading or trailing whitespaces.

 Note.
 This combinator does not make any transformations, it only validates.
-If what you were looking for was a combinator to trim strings, then check out the `trim` combinator.
+If what you were looking for was a combinator to trim strings, then check out the `Codec.trim` combinator.

 **Signature**